vircadia/vircadia-docs-sphinx/docs/source/developer/interface/environment-variables.md

 # Environment Variables

-You can alter Interface's functionality using these environment variables.
+You can alter Interface's functionality using the following environment variables.

 ---